Henry Ford: Ford Airplane Company

 Like other automobile companies, Ford entered the aviation business during World War I, building Liberty engines.
 After the war, it returned to auto manufacturing until 1925, when Ford acquired the Stout Metal Airplane Company.

 Ford's most successful aircraft was the Ford 4AT Trimotor, often called the "Tin Goose" because of its corrugated metal construction.
 It used a new alloy called Alclad that combined the corrosion resistance of aluminum with the strength of duralumin.
-The plane was similar to Fokker's V.VII-3m, and some say that Ford's engineers surreptitiously measured the Fokker plane and then copied it.
+The plane was similar to Fokker's V.VII–3m.
 The Trimotor first flew on June 11, 1926, and was the first successful U.S. passenger airliner, accommodating about 12 passengers in a rather uncomfortable fashion.
 Several variants were also used by the U.S. Army.
 The Smithsonian Institution has honored Ford for changing the aviation industry.
 199 Trimotors were built before it was discontinued in 1933, when the Ford Airplane Division shut down because of poor sales during the Great Depression.

+In 1985, Ford was posthumously inducted into the National Aviation Hall of Fame for his impact on the industry.

 World War I era and peace activism

 Ford opposed war, which he viewed as a terrible waste, and supported causes that opposed military intervention.
 Ford became highly critical of those who he felt financed war, and he tried to stop them.
 In 1915, the pacifist Rosika Schwimmer gained favor with Ford, who agreed to fund a Peace Ship to Europe, where World War I was raging.
 He led 170 other peace activists.
 Ford's Episcopalian pastor, Reverend Samuel S. Marquis, accompanied him on the mission.
 Marquis headed Ford's Sociology Department from 1913 to 1921.
-Ford talked to President Woodrow Wilson about the mission but had no government support.
+Ford talked to President Woodrow Wilson about the mission, but had no government support.
 His group went to neutral Sweden and the Netherlands to meet with peace activists.
 A target of much ridicule, Ford left the ship as soon as it reached Sweden.
 In 1915, Ford blamed "German-Jewish bankers" for instigating the war.

 According to biographer Steven Watts, Ford's status as a leading industrialist gave him a worldview that warfare was wasteful folly that retarded long-term economic growth.
 The losing side in the war typically suffered heavy damage.
-Small business were especially hurt, for it takes years to recuperate.
-He argued in many newspaper articles that a focus on business efficiency would discourage warfare because, “If every man who manufactures an article would make the very best he can in the very best way at the very lowest possible price the world would be kept out of war, for commercialists would not have to search for outside markets which the other fellow covets.”
-Ford admitted that munitions makers enjoyed wars, but he argued the most businesses wanted to avoid wars and instead work to manufacture and sell useful goods, hire workers, and generate steady long-term profits.
+Small businesses were especially hurt, for it takes years to recuperate.
+He argued in many newspaper articles that a focus on business efficiency would discourage warfare because, "If every man who manufactures an article would make the very best he can in the very best way at the very lowest possible price, the world would be kept out of war, for commercialists would not have to search for outside markets which the other fellow covets."
+Ford admitted that munitions makers enjoyed wars, but he argued that most businesses wanted to avoid wars and instead work to manufacture and sell useful goods, hire workers, and generate steady, long-term profits.